 Anything between 15 and 30 minutes.

 This depends a lot on how much detail there is and if you want me to take photos of the Reception as well as the Ceremony areas.
-Please make sure the venue planner or person who does the setup know at what time I will be arriving, to make sure that I don’t miss any important detail in the photos.
+Please make sure the venue planner or person who does the setup, know at what time I will be arriving, to make sure that I don’t miss any important detail in the photos.

 Anything between 30 and 45 minutes.

-Many Grooms don’t want these photos to be taken but afterwards you will be glad for them.
+Many Grooms don’t want these photos to be taken but afterward, you will be glad for them.
 The groom is ultimately part of the Wedding Couple and adding their preparations photos just adds a lot more to your story.

-Usually I ask the groom to be showered and dressed in their Trousers and Shirt.
-Any ties, jackets, shoes and cuff-links are photographed as detail before (please have these ready for me to photograph as I arrive) and then as the groom puts it on.
+Usually, I ask the groom to be showered and dressed in their Trousers and Shirt.
+Any ties, jackets, shoes, and cuff-links are photographed as detail before (please have these ready for me to photograph as I arrive) and then as the groom puts it on.
 After the Groom is fully dressed I will take a few portraits of the Groom alone.

-Groomsmen should be dressed if they have be in the photos.
+Groomsmen should be dressed if they have to be in the photos.
 Things like corsages or name badges can be put on in front of the camera.

-If you have any special something that you want to do with the groomsmen for example pour a glass of special whiskey and have a toast or have a cigar with your buddies.
+If you have any special something that you want to do with the groomsmen, for example, pour a glass of special whiskey and have a toast or have a cigar with your buddies.
 Make sure you add a bit of extra time for that, sometimes it can take a while to get it going or get everyone to “play” along.

 If you want the photographer to photograph the wedding rings together, please make sure that someone has it nearby to be photographed.

 1 hour and 30 minimum (+15 minutes breather time)